|

 The Mexicans had enormous financial debts with Spain,

 Britain, and France.
-In 1861 Mexico stopped their payments.
+In 1861, Mexico stopped all their payments.
 Spain

 sent a fleet to Veracruz, arriving on December 14, 1861.
 France and

-Britain followed suit and sent their debt collectors.
+Britain followed suit and also sent their debt collectors.

 France demanded $15,000,000 from the

 Mexican government.
-Spain and Great Britain thought that smelled a
+Spain and Great Britain thought the amount

-and so the Spanish and the Brits sailed back home.
+out-ambitioned, the Spanish and the British sailed back home.
 The French

 The Battle of Puebla -